vondrakt/nanopore-read-annotation/README.md

 following cutoff parameters: minimum identity = 0.3, min. similarity = 0.4, min.
 alignment length = 0.7, max. interruptions (frameshifts or stop codons) = 10,
 max. length proportion = 1.2, and protein domain type = ALL.
-Annotation obtain from DANTE program in gff3 format were then used for further processing.Example of DANTE output is in file `testing_data_protein_domains/gff_sample`
+Annotation obtain from DANTE program in gff3 format were then used for further processing.
+Example of DANTE output is in file `testing_data_protein_domains/gff_sample`